bobk48/linuxthetextbook/README.md

 Have fun, and keep playing!

+Question of the Day- You are logged onto a Linux system using only a terminal command line.
+Specify completely two(2) different commands that would display the current systemd target.

+Answer- Email bobk for this answer!

 ---------------------------

 Advisory 12- To supplement the package management commands shown in the printed book, Appendix A,